 What is an Embedded Librarian?

-Embedded librarians are librarians who work closely with faculty in their courses, providing a library resource to students throughout the course of the entire semester via Blackboard.
+Embedded librarians are librarians who work closely with faculty in their courses, providing a library resource to students throughout the course of the entire semester via Canvas.
 Librarians work with instructors to collaborate and create viable library assignments that utilize library resources and answer student questions regarding library materials.
 This program looks to create an integrated and sustained collaboration with teaching faculty instead of a parallel interaction through traditional library instruction.

 I am teaching upper level/honors course, students should have research skills.
 Should I schedule a Library Instruction class?